scttfrdmn/lens/docs/USER_SCENARIOS/04_COURSE_INSTRUCTOR_WALKTHROUGH.md

 5. **GPU access**: Challenging final projects possible

 **Prof. Lee's quote** (end of semester):
 > "I've taught this course 4 times.
 This was the best semester yet.
 I actually taught data science instead of troubleshooting package installations.
 Students completed more challenging projects (GPU-enabled neural networks) at lower cost ($249 vs $2,000 budget).
 And I got 157 hours back - that's 4 weeks of my life I can spend on research, advising, or family.
-AWS IDE should be the standard for teaching data science."
+Lens should be the standard for teaching data science."

 **Department adoption**:
-- Fall 2025: 3 more CS professors adopting AWS IDE for their courses
+- Fall 2025: 3 more CS professors adopting Lens for their courses
 - Department now budgeting centrally ($10,000/year for all courses)
-- University IT considering campus-wide AWS IDE deployment
+- University IT considering campus-wide Lens deployment

 Prof. Lee represents the **Course Instructor persona**: teaching 30+ students with diverse technical backgrounds and OS environments, tight budget, no time for infrastructure support, needs reproducibility for grading and academic integrity.
-AWS IDE addresses all requirements while saving massive time and money.
+Lens addresses all requirements while saving massive time and money.

 **Related GitHub Issues**: #1, #2, #4, #12, #13, #16, #19, #20, #28